rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

       of space on the user's system...
 - Compiler memory usage: while compiling a program, we don't want to use more memory than we need.
-- Program speed: how fast is your compiled program.
+- Program speed: how fast is your compiled program?
 More/better compile-time analyses often means the compiler can do better optimizations.
 - Program size: how large is the compiled binary?
 Similar to the previous point.